iamdamosuzuki/Kiwi106-TeensyMIDIControl/README.md

 This repository contains the code and build instructions for a MIDI controller that controlls a Kiwi-106.
 The purpose of this controller is to have all critical Kiwi-106 controls available on a hardware interface.
 This can control most of the MIDI-only controls for a Kiwi-106 (all the ones I decided were necessary for performance), along with the general controls for LFO2 and ENV2.
 This way, the user rarely needs to enter different pages, reducing the need for menu diving.

+This code is based on:  MIDI CONTROLLER  by Notes and Volts  www.notesandvolts.com.
+Big thanks to Notes and Volts!

+## Getting Started

+Follow these instructions to install the Teensy board info in the Arduino IDE: https://www.pjrc.com/teensy/td_download.html

 ## Parts List

 - 1 Project Enclosure